einar-hjortdal/lexical_uuid/README.md

 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ```

 I prefer to use this version of Lexical UUID in my programs.
-I do not need strict UUID compatibility
+- I do not need strict UUID compatibility: Percona Server can still store and retrieve Lexical UUID
+  v2 with `UUID_TO_BIN()` and `BIN_TO_UUID()`, it does not matter to me if these are official UUID versions.
-and I do not generate more than 255 of these per microsecond.
+- I do not generate more than 255 of these per microsecond: the rate at which Lexical UUID v2 are generated
+  in my programs is not so high, to the point that the `seq` may even be superfluous.